jnidzwetzki/pg-dev-container/src/extension/99_code_bug/README.md

 # Extension with a Bug

-This directory contains a simple extension that defines the function `code_mistake`.
+This directory contains a extension that defines the function `check_bms_membership`.
 Unfortunately, this function contains a bug.

 ### Current result